-Physicians, nurses, and other medical professionals often face an awkward situation when it comes to smoking or alcohol: You ask your patient about his or her smoking or drinking – or skate around a potential addiction problem – only to not gather a real answer.
-Patient self-reporting is notoriously unreliable.
+Physicians, nurses, and other medical professionals often face an awkward situation when it comes to smoking or alcohol: they ask their patient about his or her smoking or drinking – only to not gather a real answer.